PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ### UX Rule
 - On click of the archived instruction record, opens the view dialog.
 - View dialog shows the `Reason for Archive` section.
+- Shows `Wire Instruction Details` for the archived instruction.
 - Shows the `Audit Information` for the archived instruction.
 - On hover of Funding account column, shows that funding account name in tooltip.